 Saint Louis encephalitis virus (SLEV) is a Flavivirus that is transmitted to humans by the bite of an infected mosquito.
 Other viruses that belong to the genus Flavivirus include West Nile, Zika and dengue.
 The virus is cycled from mosquitoes, to birds, and back to mosquitoes.
 Once a mosquito has fed upon an infected bird, it becomes infected as well and can then spread the virus to humans.
 The birds that are most commonly infected with SLEV are found in urban and suburban environments including sparrows, pigeons, blue jays, and robins.
 The most common mosquito that vectors SLEV belongs to the species Culex.
 In the east United States, SLEV is vectored by Culex pipiens and Culex quinquefasciatus, Culex nigripalpus in Florida, and Culex tarsalis and Culex pipiens in the west.
 In the United States, the Center of Disease Control (CDC) reports that there were 6 confirmed cases of SLEV in 2017.
-In Alabama, there have been 3 cases in the past 9 years (2008-2017).
+Three human cases of SLE have been reported in Alabama since 2008.

 About Saint Louis Encephalitis Infection